fabric8io/docker-maven-plugin/doc/manual.md

 * The `<id>` is ignored since only a single assembly descriptor is used (no need to distinguish multiple descriptors)

-Also you can inline assembly into `assemblyDef` in the pom file
+Also you can inline the assembly description with a `inline` description directly into the pom file.
+Adding the proper namespace even allows for IDE autocompletion.
+As an example, refer to the profile `inline` in the `data-jolokia-demo`'s pom.xml.

 Alternatively `descriptorRef` can be used with the name of a predefined assembly descriptor.
 The following symbolic names can be